EDUCBA

 3. It also ignores all internet addresses and file addresses.
 (D7 & B12)

-• If you want to change default settings in the Spell check dialogue box, you need to go to the file then you to click on the option to get the excel options menu, as shown below
+• If you want to change default settings in the Spell check dialogue box, you need to go to the file and then click on the option to get the Excel options menu, as shown below

 example step 12